 The following are the steps to configure a Web Project to use an FSR.

-- Select Edit Web Project Settings from the Action menu.
+- Select the Edit Web Project Settings from the Action menu.

 - Click on Next to reach the Configure Deployment Servers window.

 - Click on the Add Deployment Receiver link as shown in the following screenshot:

 - For Type, select Test Server, specify the Display Name, Host name, and the Target Name.
 Click on the Add button.

 Similarly configure another test server, say with “cignex-test2” as the target.